ansys/pyansys-sound/doc/source/getting_started.rst

 Installation
 ^^^^^^^^^^^^

-This sections explains how to install PyAnsys Sound and its prerequisites in developer mode.
+This sections explains how to install PyAnsys Sound and its prerequisites in user mode.
 If you are interested in contributing to PyAnsys Sound, see :ref:`ref_contribute` for information on installing in developer mode.